 January 31, 2017

 Today Maryland’s Environmental and Education committee’s heard testimony on the “Polystyrene Food Service Products and Loose Fill Packaging Prohibition,” or SB 186.
-If passed, it would be the country’s first statewide ban of Styrofoam food and loose peanuts of it kind.
+If passed, it would be the country’s first statewide ban of Styrofoam food and loose-fill EPS (packing peanuts).
 SB186 Written and introduced by Sen. Cheryl Kagan of Maryland District 17, Mont.
 Co., Kagan gave testimony on her concern about hot foods delivered in expanded polystyrene (EPS), commonly known as Styrofoam, and “God forbid,” microwaved, which can cause polystyrene to break down to its simpliest form, styrene and then leach into food.
 In 2011 Styrene was added to the National Institute of Healths list of likely carcinogens.
-She also, shared concern about the affects littered EPS has on the Maryland’s fishing and tourism industries.
+She also, shared concerns about the effects littered EPS has on Maryland’s fishing and tourism industries.
 Similar to a sponge for 10 times more toxic compounds and pesticides than other plastics.
 She argued that cost should not be a concern for businesses and cited information gathered from Montgomery County Schools, where Styrofoam was banned January 1, 2016.
 Montgomery County reported switching from foam to paper yielded no additional cost to the school system.

 Styrofoam is a castaway.
-In many ways it is also become scapegoat for communities in which government, business and citizens would rather deal in all or nothings rather than address the dinosaur in the room, EPS is a carbon based product that is easily recycled.
+In many ways it has also become a scapegoat for communities in which government, business, and citizens would rather deal in all or nothing rather than address the dinosaur in the room, EPS is a carbon-based product that is easily recycled.
 The challenge is volume v/s weight.
 If it is collected, condensed and sold EPS is a commodity.
-There is opportunity for a savvy investor who is willing to pick up the problem and dispose of it properly?
-For more on Recycling EPS
+There are plenty of opportunities for savvy investors and entrepreneurs to pick up the problem and dispose of it properly while recouping their costs and making a slight profit.

 Maryland State House trash can.